 May the routine be with you

-Yoda may have said, “May the force be with you,” but wise are the ones who find the strength within to create a routine they can stick to.
-If you’re having trouble finding the motivation to get out of bed and exercise, there are ways to make it easier on yourself.
+Obi-Wan Kenobi may have said, “May the Force be with you,” but wise are the ones who find the strength within to create a routine they can stick to.

-Setting a routine is a no brainer.
-You might not even realize that it only takes 5 seconds to put a plan into action.
+- It’s a matter of seconds.
+You might not know that it only takes 5 seconds to put a plan into action.
 That way, all you have to do in the morning is get up, and the routine will take over, especially the more often you do it.

-The truth is, you don’t need to start off with an hour of exercise a day to notice positive changes.
-All the exercise you do in a week adds up.
-15 minutes of moderate to vigorous activity is manageable, and doing so can help create the desired effect on our health.
+Are we talking about exercising for an album’s worth of songs?
+Or the top 4 songs you love this week?
+The truth is, you don’t need to start off with an hour of exercise a day to notice positive changes since all the exercise you get in a week adds up.
+15 minutes of moderate to vigorous activity in a day is manageable, can help you to feel better, and it’s a great start.
+That’s the most important thing.

-The Heart and Stroke Foundation recommends that you get active at least 150 minutes per week or 30 minutes per day.
-It doesn’t need to be a continuous exercise.
+The Heart and Stroke Foundation recommends that you get active at least 150 minutes per week or 30 minutes 5 days a week.
+It doesn’t need to be continuous exercise.
 Build on my 15-minute routine by taking a 15-minute brisk walk around the block, and you’ll hit the 150-minute mark in no time!

 A few minutes of exercise can reduce the risk of many health complications such as stroke, coronary artery disease, hypertension, colon cancer, osteoporosis, etc. When you think of it that way, why not get your body moving?

-What type of music do you like to listen to when you work out?
-Share your suggestions in the comments below!
+What type of workout music pumps you up?
+Share them in the comments below!